getsolus/solus-site.github.io/content/blog/2014/07/2014-07-13-budgie-desktop-v4-released/index.md

 This does indeed mean that the Budgie project can now become more ambitious, and tie in with the Evolve OS philosophy of reducing technical debt.

 Evolve OS users will see their update come along tomorrow and the OBS repositories for Fedora and openSUSE users have already been updated.
-The simple reason for the delay in the Evolve OS repo publishing is the upcoming alpha 2, which will be release later on today (Sunday)
+The simple reason for the delay in the Evolve OS repo publishing is the upcoming alpha 2, which will be release later on today (Sunday).